BeffJezos/vasgit/golden rules/golden-rules.md

 - Starting chat without mentioning the rules
 - Saying "commit" instead of "top"
 - Not testing changes before saying "top"
-- Letting the AI commit without your "top" confirmation

 ### **Do this instead:**
 - Always start with rule explanation
 - Always use "top" for confirmation
 - Always test changes first
-- Keep logical groups manageable (max 3 changes)
+- Keep logical groups manageable (max 3 changes for a commit)

 ⸻